gburgyan/go-poly/README.md

 ## Features

 - Easy marshalling and unmarshalling of polymorphic JSON
-- Support for custom types and interfaces
+- Support for custom types
 - Minimal dependencies and efficient performance
+- Flexible usage patterns
+- Does not lose any context from the original, even indexes are preserved

 ## Installation